hulquest/ez-rancher/README.md

 The `make rancher-destroy` directive will not only tear down a cluster deployed with `make cluster-up` but it will also clean up/remove the deliverables files generated from that run.
 As such, if for some reason you'd like to save files from a previous run you'll want to copy them to another location.

+### Deliverables
+ez-rancher will create several files based on the `deliverables_path` variable to save things like the kubeconfig, ssh keys, etc

+#### Node Access
+ez-rancher will generate an SSH key pair for RKE node communication.
+The generated key pair will be saved to the `deliverables_path` directory.

+Additionally, the `ssh_public_key` variable can optionally set an authorized_key on each node for admin access.

 ## Releases